MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-on-premises.md

 For user attributes used within the workflow scoping capabilities, no further configuration is needed if the selected attributes are already synchronized.
 For information on synchronized attributes, see: [Attribute mapping in Microsoft Entra Cloud Sync](../identity/hybrid/cloud-sync/how-to-attribute-mapping.md) and [Microsoft Entra Connect Sync: Directory extensions](../identity/hybrid/connect/how-to-connect-sync-feature-directory-extensions.md).
 When a change is made in Active Directory, the synchronization via Microsoft Entra Cloud Sync or Microsoft Entra Connect Sync needs to occur before changes can be picked up from Lifecycle Workflows.

-## Workflow tasks for users synchronized from Active Directory Domain Services to Microsoft Entra
+## Workflow tasks for users synchronized from Active Directory Domain Services to Microsoft Entra ID

 All Lifecycle workflow tasks work for both cloud, and synchronized from Active Directory, users out of the box except for limitations listed on specific tasks further in this article.
 For more information on all Lifecycle Workflow tasks, see:  [Lifecycle Workflow built-in tasks](lifecycle-workflow-tasks.md).